Contact us on: 0151 727 1355

 If you ask a relative or friend to collect your child from nursery or after school, they will be asked to provide the relevant password.

-We collect and store information about you when you support our work through a donation.
+We collect and store information about you when you support our work through a donation or asking to join our mailing list.
 This includes name, address, date of birth, contact details, interests and involvement with Centre 56.

 We use your personal information to process any one-off or on-going donations you make and claim Gift Aid.